 Research Title: Progressive Cardiomyopathy in a Patient with Elevated Cobalt Ion Levels and Bilateral Metal-on-Metal Hip Arthroplasties

-Cobalt poisoning, which is also referred to as cobalt toxicity or cobalt disease, is caused by excessive levels of cobalt in the body.
-It is a rare but serious possible side effect of Metal-on-Metal (MoM) total hip replacements.
+Cobalt poisoning also called cobalt toxicity or cobalt disease, is a rare but serious possible side effect of Metal-on-Metal (MoM) total hip replacements.
 This study focuses on one patient who received MoM hip replacements on both hips and suffered from worsening cardiomyopathy – a type of heart muscle disease – as a result.
 The authors believe this is the first-ever case where an MRI detected cardiomyopathy resulting from cobalt disease.
 Even after the MoM THA implant was removed, the patient did not make a full recovery.

 Cobalt poisoning has occurred in patients with hip implants that are part metal and part ceramic; it has also occurred in patients with MoM hip implants.
 Cobalt poisoning has even occurred in patients who received revision surgeries to remove the broken ceramic components in their hip implants.